xndrleib/GitHub-Repository-Parser/README.md

 * **Secure Token Handling:**
   Uses a `.env` file to keep your GitHub token secret and out of your codebase.

 ---

-## AI Prompt Creation Benefits

-When using AI models for code review or generation, this script helps you:

-* **Reduce token usage** by converting Jupyter notebooks to Python scripts.
-* **Improve AI response quality** by stripping unnecessary metadata.
-* **Stay within context limits** by including only relevant files.

----